troch/reinspect/README.md

     }
     ```

--   `useReducer(reducer, initialState, init, id)`: like [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) but with a 4th argument `id` (a unique ID to identify it in dev tools).
+-   `useReducer(reducer, initialState, initializer?, id?)`: like [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) but with a 4th argument `id` (a unique ID to identify it in dev tools).
 If no `id` is supplied, the hook won't be connected to dev tools.
 You can use identity function (`state => state`) as 3rd parameter to mock lazy initialization.